lexie23c/Hivebets/README.md

 ## x402 Gasless Betting

-HiveBets integrates x402 protocol to provide a seamless, gasless betting experience:
+Hivebets integrates x402 protocol to provide a seamless, gasless betting experience:

 ### How It Works